nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `sort`

+### Creating a group : `group`

+Creates a group to add persons to.

+Format: `group t/GROUPNAME`

+* Creates a group of name `GROUPNAME`
+* Name field **must be provided.**

+Examples:
+* `group n/Team Dynamite` creates a group of name `Team Dynamite`.

+### Adding persons to a group : `groupadd`

+Adds a person to a group.

+Format: `groupadd INDEX t/GROUPNAME`

+* Adds a person at the specified `INDEX` to the group with specified `GROUPNAME`.
+* Both index and group **must already exist and be provided.**
+* A person cannot be added to a group they are already in.

+Examples:
+* `groupadd 2 n/Team Dynamite` adds the 2nd person in the address book to the group named `Team Dynamite`.

+### Showing persons from a tag : `show`

+Shows all persons belonging to at least one of the groups specified.

+Format: `show [TAG1]…​`

+* Filters list of contacts to only contain persons belonging to the specific tag(s).
+* At least one tag **must be provided.**

+Examples:
+* `show n/neighbours` shows people belonging to tag `neighbours`.

+### Listing all groups in SportSync : `display`

+Lists all groups created by the user.

+Format: `display`

+* Displays all existing user-created groups in the command message.

 ### Saving the data

 SportSync data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-SportSync data are saved as a JSON file `[JAR file location]/data/sportsync.json`.
+SportSync data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, SportSync will discard all data and start with an empty data file at the next run.